-Destiny 2 season 19 is on the horizon after what some players are calling a relatively slow period, with a slew of updates including weapon and subclass balance changes, a brand new dungeon, developments on the story, and more.
+Destiny 2 season 19 has arrived after what some players are calling a relatively slow period, with a slew of updates including weapon and subclass balance changes, a brand new dungeon, developments on the story, and more.

 Destiny 2 season 19 release date, time, and cost

-Destiny 2 season 19 begins on December 6, 2022, and will last until the forthcoming Destiny 2 Lightfall release date on February 28 2023.
-Season 19 will start after the Destiny 2 weekly reset.
-During the winter, while Daylight Savings Time is inactive, the reset takes place on Tuesdays at 9am PT / 12pm ET / 5pm GMT / 6pm CET.
+Destiny 2 season 19 began on December 6, 2022, and will last until the forthcoming Destiny 2 Lightfall release date on February 28 2023.

 Destiny 2 season 19 subclass balancing

-However, Bungie announced a variety of tweaks to the existing subclasses, including some changes to class-based abilities, Aspects, and Fragments.
+However, Bungie introduced a variety of tweaks to the existing subclasses, including some changes to class-based abilities, Aspects, and Fragments.

-Destiny 2 season 19 story, dungeon, and events
+Destiny 2 season 19 story, activity, dungeon, and events

 For season 19, the Bungie team also announced a major Destiny 2 PvP overhaul that will include ranked Crucible.
-Players will also now be able to focus Crucible engrams with Lord Shaxx.
-Bungie is also bringing back a Legendary hand cannon called Rose, which players will earn by completing the season’s initial Crucible quest line and can then continue to farm for ideal rolls throughout the season.
-Bungie will also implement changes to Crucible matchmaking.
+Players can now focus Crucible engrams with Lord Shaxx.
+Bungie also brought back a Legendary hand cannon called Rose, which players can earn by completing the season’s initial Crucible quest line and then can continue to farm for ideal rolls throughout the season.
+Bungie also implemented changes to Crucible matchmaking.

 For Iron Banner season 19, the Bungie team will incorporate a new mode called Fortress, described as Control with an added twist.
 Players will also have the chance to earn a legacy armour set that appeared in the original Destiny’s The Taken King expansion.